Synthesizing Performance Constraints for Evaluating and Improving Code Efficiency: Extended Results

-On the one hand, we compare our framework with baselines that are geared towards maximizing the input limits~\cite{liu-colm24,peng2025coffecodeefficiencybenchmark}.
+On the one hand, we compare our framework with length-stressing baselines that are geared towards maximizing the input sizes~\cite{liu-colm24,peng2025coffecodeefficiencybenchmark}.
 On the other, designing fuzzing tools that generate performance-stressing tests are fundamentally challenging, and requires specialized metrics and tailored mutators~\cite{lemieux_issta2018}.
-Thus, in this subsection we investigate if and how input size plays a role in the quality of our tests (i.e., how ``performance-stressful'' they are).
+Therefore, we investigate if and how input size plays a role in the quality of our tests (i.e., how ``performance-stressful'' they are).

-Specifically, we partition our original dataset (\cref{sec:setup}) into subsets of problems based on the maximum input size they require, and compare \bench against tests by each baseline.
-Table~\ref{tab:efficiency-input-size-variation} shows that on average, our framework performs better than its competitors when restricting input size.
+Specifically, we partition our original dataset (Section~\ref{sec:setup}) into subsets of problems based on the maximum input size they require, and compare \bench against tests generated by each baseline.
+Table~\ref{tab:efficiency-input-size-variation} shows that, on average, our \tool outperforms the baselines when restricting input size.
 The largest shift happens when compared with \tgprompt.
 For problems whose inputs are less than 1KB, the difference is almost double than comparing the two on the entire dataset, 3.0$\times$ vs 1.5$\times$, respectively.
-While we are still inspecting individual cases, but based on our preliminary investigation we hypothesize that this difference comes from the \tgprompt's focus on generating larger inputs with a bias towards universally edge-case patterns (e.g., near-complete graphs, sorted arrays).